moby/moby/docs/sources/reference/commandline/cli.md

 ## Option types

-Single character commandline options can be combined, so rather than typing `docker run -t -i --name test busybox sh`, you can write `docker run -ti --name test busybox sh`.
+Single character command line options can be combined, so rather than typing `docker run -t -i --name test busybox sh`, you can write `docker run -ti --name test busybox sh`.

 ### Boolean

-Boolean options look like `-d=false`.
-The value you see is the default value which gets set if you do **not** use the boolean flag.
-If you do call `run -d`, that sets the opposite boolean value, so in this case, `true`, and so `docker run -d` **will** run in "detached" mode, in the background.
-Other boolean options are similar – specifying them will set the value to the opposite of the default value.
+Boolean options take the form `-d=false`.
+The value you see in the help text is the default value which is set if you do **not** specify that flag.
+If you specify a Boolean flag without a value, this will set the flag to `true`, irrespective of the default value.

+For example, running `docker run -d` will set the value to `true`, so your container **will** run in "detached" mode, in the background.

+Options which default to `true` (e.g., `docker build --rm=true`) can only be set to the non-default value by explicitly setting them to `false`:

+    $ docker build --rm=false .

 ### Multi